-'''

-clear_pem_cache() -> ok
+clear pem cache() -> ok

-'''

-PEM files, used by ssl API-functions, are cached.
-The cache is regularly checked to see if any cache entries should be invalidated, however this function provides a way to unconditionally clear the whole cache.
+PEM files, used by ssl API-functions, are cached for performance reasons.
+The cache is automatically checked at regular intervals to see if any cache entries should be invalidated.

+This function provides a way to unconditionally clear the entire cache, thereby forcing a reload of previously cached PEM files.